 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates ISR, SLDB, POSH, OFIX

-Isoray, Inc. (NYSE: ISR)’s merger with Viewpoint Molecular Targeting, Inc. If you are an Isoray shareholder, click here to learn more about your rights and options.
+Isoray, Inc. ISR's merger with Viewpoint Molecular Targeting, Inc. If you are an Isoray shareholder, click here to learn more about your rights and options.

-Poshmark, Inc. (NASDAQ: POSH)’s sale to Naver Corp. for $17.90 per share in cash.
+Poshmark, Inc. POSH's sale to Naver Corp. for $17.90 per share in cash.
 If you are a Poshmark shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.